decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/roadmap.md

 ### 🖥️ Mainnet Launch
 - Deploy the **Doctelligence** Mainnet, establishing a decentralized, public infrastructure that generates network fees and supports long-term value. (-)

+### 🏛️ Governance & Ownership Decentralization
+- Transition governance to the community, making **Doctelligence** a fully decentralized network. (-)

+### 🌍 AI for Decentralized Networks
+- Foster R&D to advance FL technologies that support decentralized ecosystems, accelerating innovation across sectors like health, smart cities, Depin, etc. (-)

 ### 💸 Token & Development Fund Management
 - Manage funds transparently to drive the ecosystem's growth through decentralized resource allocation. (-)

-### 🏛️ Governance & Ownership Decentralization
-- Transition governance to the community, making **Doctelligence** a fully decentralized network. (-)

-### 🧑‍🔬 AI for Decentralized Networks
-- Foster R&D to advance AI technologies that support decentralized ecosystems, accelerating innovation. (-)

-### 🌍 Infrastructure Adoption Across AI-Data Marketplace Applications
+### 🌍 Cross-Chain Integration of Infrastructure
-- Accelerate the adoption of **Doctelligence** infrastructure across AI, data marketplace, and enterprise applications, enabling seamless integration and empowering innovation in these sectors. (-)
+- Integrate **Doctelligence** with other decentralized infrastructures, enabling cross-chain compatibility and further expanding the ecosystem. (-)

+### 🛠️ Community-Driven Development & Feedback Loops
+- Establish a strong community-driven development process, allowing continuous feedback and iterative improvement from validators, developers, and early adopters.
+This helps refine and scale the protocol efficiently. (-)

 ---